 Kotlety are a type of Polish pork cutlet that is lightly breaded and pan fried.
 The Polish pork cutlet, schabowy, dates back to the 19th century as seen in a few cook books at that time but has recently become more popular.
 Typical ingredients include eggs, oil, spices, pork tenderloin, breadcrumbs, and flour.
-You can try these crispy and tasty cutlets with potato salad and pickles served by DJ’s Bistro from Concord.
+You can try these crispy and tasty cutlets with potato dumplings.

 Potato Pancakes (Placki ziemniaczane)

 Potato pancakes are associated with a variety of ethnic cuisines around the globe, including Poland.
 Potato pancakes became the food staple at monasteries in 17th-century Poland and were even used to replace bread during the times of extreme economic difficulty.
 Enjoy some of the best Polish pancakes made by volunteers from Sacramento!